Learn how to make the easiest classic dutch oven chuck pot roast recipe baked in an oven for a Sunday pot roast meal.

-- Oven: To fully warm the chuck roast without drying it out, slice the roast place it in a baking dish.
+- Oven: To fully warm the chuck roast without drying it out, slice the roast and place it in a baking dish.
 Then, pour the leftover gravy over the meat, adding extra beef broth if needed.
-Place roast, uncovered in 250-degree oven.
+Place roast uncovered in a 250-degree oven.
 Roast for 1 to 1 1/2 hours or until the meat registers 120 degrees.

 What to Serve with Pot Roast

-To offset the hearty elements in this main dish that many consider a complete meal, here are a few ideas for some irresistible side.
+To offset the hearty elements in this classic pot roast recipe that many consider a complete meal, here are a few bread ideas for irresistible sides.

 Printable Recipe Card for Oven Baked Chuck Roast